QuailLabs/docs/docs/guides/quailrunner-use-cases.md

 Quailrunner is an excellent choice when you need:

-1. Periodic batch processing of data
-2. Execution of complex SQL queries or business logic
+1. Execution of complex SQL queries or business logic
-3. Resource-efficient processing with some tolerance for delay
+2. Resource-efficient processing with some tolerance for delay
-4. Actions based on the current state of your data
+3. Actions based on the current state of your data
-5. Triggers from aggregated data across multiple rows or tables
+4. Triggers from aggregated data across multiple rows or tables
-6. A simple setup without additional infrastructure requirements
+5. A simple setup without additional infrastructure requirements

 ## Handling change-based triggers